J. C. Williamson: Early career

 In 1861, Williamson worked for the local theatre company of Messrs.
 Hurd and Perkins as call-boy, general assistant and scenery and props maker.
 There he made his official stage debut.
 He later recalled: "I used to act in amateur theatricals, and when I was sixteen I got an engagement with a company at the Milwaukee theatre.
 I was full of energy and enthusiasm, and did pretty well everything.
 My mornings were spent in learning fencing and dancing.
 In the afternoon I'd look after the box office, and at evening help the stage manager and take my part – sometimes three or four parts."
 The next year, he joined the Royal Lyceum Theatre in Toronto, Canada and then moved on to New York where he found work as a dialect comedian and then played for several years at Wallack's Theatre.
 From his seven-year apprenticeship there, Williamson emerged with a thorough knowledge of acting, play production and stage management.
 He then played in a musical comedy at the Theatre Comique in New York under the management of W. H. Lingard.
 Although Williamson was not a good singer, his talent for comedy carried him.

-In 1871, Williamson was engaged as leading comedian at the California Theatre, in San Francisco, where he met comedian Margaret Virginia Sullivan (known as Maggie Moore) in 1872, whom he married at St. Mary's Cathedral on 2 February 1873.
+In 1871, Williamson was engaged as leading comedian at the California Theatre, in San Francisco, where he met comedian and singer Margaret Virginia Sullivan (known as Maggie Moore) in 1872, whom he married at St. Mary's Cathedral on 2 February 1873.
 Later that month, they starred together in a melodrama called Struck Oil in Salt Lake City, Utah.
 Williamson purchased the script for $100 and had it rewritten by his friend Clay M. Greene.